Noel-leoN/NoPet/README.md

 # Instructions
 - Simply disable household pets emerge so you can hardly see pets on the street anymore.
 - It needs to run for a period of time to take effect in exist city, waiting for all pets that accompany their owners to come home.
 Some of them may disppear into neighbor cities.
-- Maybe slightly reduce CPU load.
+- Maybe slightly reduce CPU load or increase FPS.
 There are too too too much dogs in the street :-)

 # Requirements
 - BepInEx 5.